-All the IO pins have the same structure.
 The corresponding bits in registers padier / pbdier should be set to low to prevent leakage current for those pins are selected to be analog function.
-When PFS172 is put in power-down or power-save mode, every pin can be used to wake-up system by toggling its state.
-Therefore, those pins needed to wake-up system must be set to input mode and set the corresponding bits of registers pxdier to high.
+When PMS171B is put in power-down or power-save mode, every pin can be used to wake-up system by toggling its state.
+Therefore, those pins needed to wake-up system must be set to input mode and set the corresponding bits of registers padier and pbdier to high.
 The same reason, padier.0 should be set high when PA0 is used as external interrupt pin, and so for other external interrupt pins: PB0, PA4 and PB5.